Ephemeris: Modern ephemeris

 For scientific uses, a modern planetary ephemeris comprises software that generates positions of planets and often of their satellites, asteroids, or comets, at virtually any time desired by the user.

-After introduction of computers in the 1950s it became feasible to use numerical integration to compute ephemerides.
+After introduction of electronic computers in the 1950s it became feasible to use numerical integration to compute ephemerides.
 The Jet Propulsion Laboratory Development Ephemeris is a prime example.
 Conventional so-called analytical ephemerides that utilize series expansions for the coordinates have also been developed, but of much increased size and accuracy as compared to the past, by making use of computers to manage the tens of thousands of terms.
 Ephemeride Lunaire Parisienne and VSOP are examples.

 Typically, such ephemerides cover several centuries, past and future; the future ones can be covered because the field of celestial mechanics has developed several accurate theories.
 Nevertheless, there are secular phenomena which cannot adequately be considered by ephemerides.
 The greatest uncertainties in the positions of planets are caused by the perturbations of numerous asteroids, most of whose masses and orbits are poorly known, rendering their effect uncertain.
 Reflecting the continuing influx of new data and observations, NASA's Jet Propulsion Laboratory (JPL) has revised its published ephemerides nearly every year since 1981.

 Solar System ephemerides are essential for the navigation of spacecraft and for all kinds of space observations of the planets, their natural satellites, stars, and galaxies.

 Scientific ephemerides for sky observers mostly contain the positions of celestial bodies in right ascension and declination, because these coordinates are the most frequently used on star maps and telescopes.
 The equinox of the coordinate system must be given.
 It is, in nearly all cases, either the actual equinox (the equinox valid for that moment, often referred to as "of date" or "current"), or that of one of the "standard" equinoxes, typically J2000.0, B1950.0, or J1900.
 Star maps almost always use one of the standard equinoxes.

 Scientific ephemerides often contain further useful data about the moon, planet, asteroid, or comet beyond the pure coordinates in the sky, such as elongation to the Sun, brightness, distance, velocity, apparent diameter in the sky, phase angle, times of rise, transit, and set, etc.

 Ephemerides of the planet Saturn also sometimes contain the apparent inclination of its ring.

-Celestial navigation serves as a backup to Satellite navigation.
+Celestial navigation serves as a backup to satellite navigation.
 Software is widely available to assist with this form of navigation; some of this software has a self-contained ephemeris.
 When software is used that does not contain an ephemeris, or if no software is used, position data for celestial objects may be obtained from the modern Nautical Almanac or Air Almanac.

 An ephemeris is usually only correct for a particular location on the Earth.
 In many cases, the differences are too small to matter.
 However, for nearby asteroids or the Moon, they can be quite important.